GitPersSiham/Kata/README.md

-#FooBarQix
-Vous devez implémenter une fonction String compute(String) qui implémente les règles suivantes.

-#Étape 1
-Règlement
-Si le nombre est divisible par 3, écrivez « Foo » au lieu du nombre Si le nombre est divisible par 5, ajouter « Bar »
-Si le nombre est divisible par 7, ajoutez « Qix »
-Pour chaque chiffre 3, 5, 7, ajoutez « Foo », « Bar », « Qix » dans l’ordre des chiffres.

-#Exemples
+# FooBarQixKata
+**FooBarQix**

+You should implement a function String compute(String) which implements the following rules.

+**Step 1**

+Rules

+* If the number is divisible by 3, write “Foo” instead of the number
+* If the number is divisible by 5, add “Bar”
+* If the number is divisible by 7, add “Qix”
+* For each digit 3, 5, 7, add “Foo”, “Bar”, “Qix” in the digits order.

+Examples

+<code><pre>
 1  => 1
 2  => 2
 3  => FooFoo (divisible by 3, contains 3)